Article updated 30th March 2021

 - In the case of an employee who has been employed for less than a year, the employer will be able to claim for an average of the employee’s monthly earnings since he or she started work.

-- The Guidance also covers the application of the national minimum wage (NMW) to furloughed employees.
-It states that, since employees are only entitled to the NMW while doing work, furloughed employees, who are not working, must be paid at the 80% rate (or £2,500) even if, based on their usual working hours, this would be below the applicable rate of NMW.
+- The Guidance also covers the application of the National Minimum Wage (NMW) to furloughed employees.
+It states that, since employees are only entitled to the NMW while doing work, furloughed employees, who are not working, must be paid at respective rates and caps even if, based on their usual working hours, this would be below the applicable rate of NMW.
+This article details the latest National Minimum and National Living wage rates from 6th April 2021.
+Be aware that from 1st April 2021, 23 and 24 yr olds are to be included in, and paid, the National Living Wage.

 - However, the Guidance goes on to state that if employees are required to, for example, complete online training courses while they are furloughed, then they must be paid at least the NMW for the time spent training, even if this is more than the 80% of their wage that will be subsidised.